HPC-SimTools/IPS-framework/doc/user_guides/basic_guide.rst

 A Brief Introduction to Writing and Modifying Components
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 In many cases, new components or modifications to existing components need to be made.
-In this section, the anatomy of a component and a driver are explained for a simple invocation style of execution (see :doc:`Advanced User Guide <advanced_guide>` for more information on creating components and drivers with complex logic, parallelism and asynchronous control flow).
+In this section, the anatomy of a component and a driver are explained for a simple invocation style of execution. (see :doc:`Advanced User Guide <advanced_guide>` for more information on creating components and drivers with complex logic, parallelism and asynchronous control flow).

 Each component is derived from the ``Component`` class, meaning that each IPS component inherits a few base capabilities, and then must augment them.
 Each IPS component must implement the following function bodies for the component class: